-Massage Therapy is a hands-on manipulation of the soft tissues of the body, more specifically, the muscles, connective tissues, tendons, ligaments and joints.
+Massage Therapy is a hands-on manipulation of the soft tissues of the body, more specifically, the muscles, connective tissues, tendons, ligaments, and joints.
 It is about care.
-A Massage Therapists has a mission of identifying the root cause of the problem, treat the entire person and body as a whole and support each person’s ability to achieve optimum health and freedom.
+A Massage Therapist has a mission of identifying the root cause of the problem, treat the entire person and body as a whole, and support each person’s ability to achieve optimum health and freedom.
 A Registered Massage Therapist will work with you using education and individualized treatment plans which will enable you to take the steps required to take control of all aspects of your health.

 Benefits of Massage Therapy

-Massage therapy has a therapeutic effect on the body and improves health and well-being by acting on the muscular, nervous and circulatory system.
+Massage therapy has a therapeutic effect on the body and improves health and well-being by acting on the muscular, nervous, and circulatory system.
 A therapeutic massage includes deep tissue and relaxation techniques, which help to loosen and stretch the muscles and fascia.
 A one hour massage to help melt away today’s aches and pains, accompanied by soothing music, is a perfect answer to today’s high levels of stress.
-Massages help to calm the nervous system, increases blood flow and oxygen to the tissues and also the brain.
-It increases your awareness of what is going on inside your body, and educate your body on how it should be feeling.
+Massages help to calm the nervous system and increase blood flow and oxygen to the tissues and also the brain.
+It increases your awareness of what is happening inside your body, and educate your body on how it should be feeling.